SoftwareAG/adabas-natural-education-package/README.md

 ## Adabas

 Short for "Adabtable Database"-- Adabas is the Comprehensive and scalable enterprise database management system optimized for big data and designed for reliability and high performance.
-Available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.
+It is available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.

 More information here: http://www2.softwareag.com/corporate/products/adabas_natural/adabas/default.aspx

 ## Natural programming language

-Application development and deployment environment known for ease of-use, cross-platform portability and developer productivity.
-Available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.
+It is used in application development and deployment environment known for ease of-use, cross-platform portability and developer productivity.
+It is as well available for mainframe, Linux®, UNIX® and Windows® (LUW) platforms.

 More information here: http://www2.softwareag.com/corporate/products/adabas_natural/natural/default.aspx

 ## Hello World ! in Natural
 ~~Upload the video tutorial~~
+Now you can either have the option to check out our video tutorials  ~~here~~ or you try it out yourself by downloading the virtual machine ~~here~~

-### Check the video tutorials
+### Steps to using the virtual machine
- * Video file attached with this github page

-### To tryout yourself
  * Download the Virtual machine image file from the TECHcommunity website (~~URL~~)
  * Run the 'Adabas and Natural' cheatsheets from Help menu
  * Explanation for the programs presented in the cheatsheets: